Department Chairman, and Senior Professor of Bible Exposition

 ...it demonstrates that a believer, while undergoing intense agony, need not renounce God.
 Question Him, yes; but not deny Him.
 Like Job, he may long for an explanation of his experience; but being unable to comprehend the cause of his calamity, he need not curse God.
 Though Job came close to doing so, he did not actually denounce God as Satan had predicted.

-Read more articles by Pamela Kohl or search for articles on the same topic or others.
+Read more articles by Pamela Kohl or search for other articles by topic below.